18F/18f.gsa.gov/pages/developer.md

 The [Midas API](https://pages.18f.gov/midas/developer/) provides reading, creating, and updating access to tasks, user profiles, and projects on GSA's [Open Opportunities](https://openopps.digitalgov.gov) service.

-### MyUSA

-The [MyUSA API](https://alpha.my.usa.gov/developer), currently in alpha, provides developers and users an Authentication and Authorization gateway, a Profile system, and a Notification service.

 ### OpenFEC

 The [OpenFEC API](https://api.open.fec.gov/developers) is the first RESTful API for the Federal Election Commission.
 It aims to make campaign finance more accessible for journalists, academics, developers, and other transparency seekers.